BaifeiRen/BaifeiRen.github.io/_pages/cv.md

   * The University of British Columbia
   * Duties includes: Introducing lab assignment, Demonstrating use of software (ArcGIS pro, Adobe Illustrator, R studio), Answering students question, Grading.

-* Spring 2024: Teaching Assistant
+* Spring 2024: Teaching Assistant for GEOS102: Our Changing Environment: Climate and Ecosystems
   * The University of British Columbia
   * Duties includes: Lab discussion, Grading.